thejasgs/CFXGB/README.md

 * -p --parameters : Model Parameters are passed using a json file.
 This parameter must be used to specify the name of json file.
 This parameter **must** be passed.

 * -i --ignore : Ignore the first column.
 (For some cases).
+                Default = False

 * -r --randomsamp : Balance the dataset using random under sampling.
 (Use for imbalanced datasets).
+                    Default = False

 * -v --parentvaluecols [ BETA ]: Addition of columns based on values of parent nodes in decision tree.
                                 Default = False

 * -c --cores [ BETA ]: Number of cores to be used during addition of columns (When -v is True).
                          Default = -1 (All cores)

 ### How to run code for different dataset and model parameters